CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ### Nextflow

-Nextflow itself is available as a module on Puhti and Mahti.
-One can choose the version of the nextflow depending on the requirement of your own pipeline.
-Please note that the Nextflow version starting from 23.04.3 can only be used for pipelines built with DSL2 syntax.
-You can select a lower version for DSL1-compliant pipelines.
+Nextflow itself is available as a module on Puhti, Mahti and LUMI.
+The default version is usually the latest.
+Choose the version of the Nextflow depending on the requirements of your own pipeline.
+It is recommended to load Nextflow module with a version, for the reproducibility point of view.

 Nextflow can be loaded as below: